-As at 31 March 2022, the Group had property, plant and equipment of HK\$10,381,000 and right-of-use assets of HK\$40,174,000, which represented approximately 4.1% and 16.0% of the Group's total assets, respectively.
-Impairment assessment was conducted for property, plant and equipment and right-of-use assets of loss-making retail shops, for which HK\$1,202,000 and HK\$7,047,000 were provided during the year, respectively.
+As at 31 March 2023, the Group had property, plant and equipment of HK\$9,618,000 and right-of-use assets of HK\$41,884,000, which represented approximately 4.6% and 20.2% of the Group's total assets, respectively.
+Impairment assessment was conducted for property, plant and equipment and right-of-use assets on the retail shops, for which the impairment loss of HK\$nil and HK\$610,000 were reversed during the year, respectively.
 The management considers each retail shop as an individual cash-generating unit as each shop generates independent cash flows, which are largely independent of the cash flows generated by other assets.
-The Group determines impairment provision based on the cashflow forecasts of loss-making retail shops.
+The Group performed impairment assessment based on the cashflow forecasts on the retail shops.